nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Expected Result:

 <img src="images/IngredientSetAllCommandResultDisplay.png" width="1000" height="700" />
 Figure above showing tCheck's GUI after pressing "Enter".
-Note that all amounts for the ingredients are updated in Ingredient Tracker section of _Main View_.
+Note that all amounts for the ingredients are updated in Ingredient Tracker inside the _Main View_.

 #### 2.3 Setting all ingredients to different levels : `i-set-default`